 An API, unlike direct data, is programmatically consumed, so crucial to the monetization of data shared via APIs are elements such as analytics, rate-limiting and access management.
 The seemingly simple idea of building an API now came with a tower of complexity.
 APIs require maintenance and a never-ending set of essential add-on features.

 API management tools came about to solve problems around authentication, interoperability, caching, scalability, rate limiting, analytics and monetization.
 Well-known examples include Apigee, 3scale, Kong, Mulesoft and Akana, all of whom played a part in ushering in the much-talked-about ‘Big Data Revolution’.
 The need for REST API management tools is exemplified by frequently occurring large-scale acquisitions.
-For example, in 2016 Salesforce bought Mulesoft for $6.5bn.
+For example, in 2016 Salesforce, one of the companies that helped drive the adoption of cloud services, bought Mulesoft for $6.5bn.

 Problem solved, on to the next one